 - TITLE INSURANCE AND DOCUMENTARY STAMPS

 If the personal property transferred with the real estate has a separate value, another issue is created.
-Title insurance as well as documentary stamps are technically to be valued only upon the calculation of the real estate conveyed.
-However, if personal property (furnishings) are broken down on the closing statement, the parties run the risk of sending a red flag to the lender as well as the Florida Department of Revenue.
+Title insurance, as well as documentary stamps, are technically to be valued only upon the calculation of the real estate conveyed.
+However, if personal property (furnishings) is broken down on the closing statement, the parties run the risk of sending a red flag to the lender as well as the Florida Department of Revenue.

 First, a separate personal property sales contract with a detailed inventory avoids potential problems at closing.

-Second, a separate contract resolves any lenders concerns by placing an actual value (albeit nominal value) to the furnishings.
+Second, a separate contract resolves any lenders' concerns by placing an actual value (albeit nominal value) on the furnishings.